richafnu/Viva/Viva/glint/setup/templates-intro.md

 Question Library items are available to help construct powerful and predictive surveys.
 Viva Glint standardized template surveys (Engagement, Onboarding, Culture, Diversity & Inclusion, etc.) are developed using items that are the best predictors of engagement.
 The Microsoft Viva People Science Research team tests and validates all survey items.

 Each item has a unique Item Name and Question ID to distinguish it in the Viva Glint platform.
-If an item may appear in more than one type of survey (for example, Engagement and Exit), it shows more than once in the Question Library because the identically phrased item is used for templates with different frames of reference and context.
+If an item appears in more than one type of survey, it shows more than once in the Question Library.
+This scenario occurs because the identically phrased item is used for templates with different frames of reference and context.

 A question can appear more than once for other reasons, as well.
 An item could show as both a Viva Glint validated item and an item customized by your organization.
 This image reflects the eSat survey item - "How happy are you working for your company?", with that scenario: